barbazul/1kfa/mod_guide_gm.md

 This can also be a good move to underscore particularly tricky dangers.
-Let the players know that if they attempt to dive between the giant clockwork gears, you're going to spend points from the *Challenge Bank* to increase the difficulty.
+Let the players know that if they attempt to dive between the giant clockwork gears, you're going to spend a *Challenge point* to increase the difficulty.

-## Drive Towards Your Next Point In The *Good Bank*
+## Drive Towards Your Next Journey Point

-When a GM has time in the spotlight, and the set-up has been established, they have an opportunity to earn themselves a point in the *Good Bank* by taking the plot to another milestone in the Hero's Journey.
+When a GM has time in the spotlight, and the set-up has been established, they have an opportunity to earn themselves a *Journey point* by taking the plot to another milestone in the Hero's Journey.

 Look to the [Campaigns Guide](mod_guide_campaigns.md) and